 Literacy is taught using a range of methods and there is a strong focus on extended writing.
 Big Write sessions, dedicated writing days and participation in short story competitions help to promote creativity and improve technical understanding.
 A love of reading is encouraged through Book Week, cross-curricular activities (such as a Roald Dahl inspired concert), library time and regular and varied opportunities to read within the class.

-Upper School pupils have a specially designed Maths programme which includes preparation for national SATS assessments in Year 6.
+Upper school pupils have a specially designed Maths programme which includes preparation for national curriculum assessments in Year 6.
 Pupils are stretched and challenged to go beyond the expectations of the National Curriculum and high achievers may be taught alongside children in older year groups.

 Although not a faith school, Cobham Free School considers Religious Education very important.
 Pupils learn about different world faiths as part of the curriculum.
 Their studies are given context through visits to religious buildings, special themed lunches, assemblies and celebrations which reflect cultural festivals.